The New Frontier Closed Area Boundary

 The FCA reduction is implemented in three stages.
 The first and second stages of the FCA reduction, covering the entirety of the boundary except the part between River Indus (Ng Tung River) and Lin Ma Hang, were implemented on 15 February 2012 and 10 June 2013 respectively.

 Following the completion of construction works of boundary patrol road between River Indus (Ng Tung River) and Lin Ma Hang, the third stage of FCA reduction takes effect on 4 January 2016, in which more than 900 hectares of land are excised from the existing FCA.
 This also brings the whole FCA reduction exercise to completion.

-The Police call on the public to be mindful of the new alignment of the Frontier Closed Area (FCA) after its official opening in order to avoid inadvertent entry into the Closed Area.
-Any person who enters or leaves the FCA without a valid Closed Area Permits (CAPs) shall be liable on summary conviction to a fine of $5,000 and to imprisonment for 2 years, pursuant to section 38 of the Public Order Ordinance (Cap.
+The Police call on the public to be mindful of the new boundary of the FCA after its official opening in order to avoid inadvertent entry into the Closed Area.
+Any person who enters or leaves the FCA without a valid Closed Area Permit shall be liable on summary conviction to a fine of $5,000 and to imprisonment for 2 years, pursuant to section 38 of the Public Order Ordinance (Cap.
 245, Laws of Hong Kong).